 Who is the Low-FODMAP Diet For?

-Low-FODMAP diets have been traditionally prescribed as alternative ways of treating various gut problems, namely IBS and SIBO, restricting all fermentable carbs to help manage digestive-related problems like bloating, stomach pain, reflux, and flatulence, so does this make the diet unsafe for others that don’t have these underlying health conditions?
+Low-FODMAP diets are prescribed as alternative ways of treating various digestive issues, namely irritable bowel syndrome (IBS), Celiac disease, and SIBO, restricting all fermentable carbs to help manage digestive-related problems like bloating, stomach pain, reflux, and flatulence, so does this make the diet unsafe for others that don’t have these underlying health conditions?

 No, the low FODMAP diet can be followed by anyone looking for a healthy alternative to our over-processed American diet.
 And, who couldn’t benefit from a healthier gut?!